top of page

 Is pregnancy dangerous for women?

-Yes.
+Yes, pregnancy can pose significant risks.
 While many women survive pregnancy, it's not without danger.
 According to the United States Centers for Disease Control and Prevention, pregnancy complications are the 6th leading cause of death for women in the United States between the ages of 15 and 34.
-For reference, see pages 13 and 14 of this CDC mortality rate report from 2017.
+For reference, see pages 13 and 14 of the CDC's 2017 mortality rate report.
 For further reading, see "The Disturbing, Shameful History of Childbirth Deaths," a Slate article by Laura Helmuth and "The Scary Truth About Childbirth," a Mother Jones article by Kiera Butler.

 Which is more dangerous for a pregnant person, abortion or continuing the pregnancy?